pr4j3sh/db/README.md

 # db

-This is a in-memory database written in javascript.
+This is an in-memory database written in javascript.

 ## Usage